A linear linear lambda-calculus: Introduction

-In this paper, we first define the ${\mathcal L}^{\mathcal S}$-logic and its proof-language: the ${\mathcal L}^{\mathcal S}$-calculus, and prove that it verifies the subject reduction, confluence, termination, and introduction properties (Section \ref{secls}).
-We then show how the vectors of ${\mathcal S}^n$ can be expressed in this calculus and how the irreducible closed proofs of some propositions are equipped with a structure of vector space (Section \ref{secvectors}).
-We prove that all linear functions from ${\mathcal S}^m$ to ${\mathcal S}^n$ can be expressed as proofs of an implication between such propositions (Section \ref{secmatrices}).
-We then prove the main result of this paper: that, conversely, all the proofs of implications between such propositions are linear (Section \ref{seclinearity}).
-Finally, we show how this result extents to the proof language of the ${\mathcal L} \odot^{\mathcal S}$-logic and how this language is a quantum programming language (Section \ref{seclss}).
+Extending the proof language of intuitionistic linear logic with interstitial rules and with scalars yields the ${\mathcal L}^{\mathcal S}$-calculus, that we define and study in Section~\ref{secls}.
+In particular, we prove that the ${\mathcal L}^{\mathcal S}$-calculus verifies the subject reduction, confluence, termination, and introduction properties.
+We then show, in Section~\ref{secvectorsmatrices}, that the vectors of ${\mathcal S}^n$ can be expressed in this calculus, that the irreducible closed proofs of some propositions are equipped with a structure of vector space, and that all linear functions from ${\mathcal S}^m$ to ${\mathcal S}^n$ can be expressed as proofs of an implication between such propositions.
+We then prove, in Section~\ref{seclinearity}, the main result of this paper: that, conversely, all the proofs of implications are linear.

-\SHORT{Most proofs are omitted from this conference paper, they can be found in its long version.}